There's an awesome struggle between man and nature going on this very moment.

 When: Monday, 7 a.m. through Friday

-Where: everywhere, just leave your leaves on the curb Monday and the city crew will take them away sometime during the week.
-If they miss your house, call the street department early Friday at 887-2345, and they will send a truck to your house.
+Where: Citywide.
+Take bagged leaves to the curb Monday and the city crew will remove them sometime during the week.
+If the crew misses your house, call the street department early Friday at 887-2345, and it will send a truck.

 For information on mulching and compost techniques, call Carson City's University of Nevada, Reno Cooperative Extension office at 887-2252.